querkmachine/beeps.website/src/blog/2024-03-06-the-changelog-dark-mode-redesign-building-utopia.md

 The redesign also let me [dump some deadweight CSS](https://github.com/querkmachine/beeps.website/pull/44/files).
 Score.

-I had similar qualms with [the about page]({{ '/blog/' | url }}), the landing page for which was a simple list of links and paragraphs.
+I had similar complaints with [the about page]({{ '/blog/' | url }}), the landing page for which was a simple list of links and paragraphs.
 This was also changed to use a grid layout, and unlike the archive, I think it does work better as a grid.

 Interestingly, doing this didn't require _any_ CSS changes, such is the power of my existing CSS objects and utilities.